-Students with documentation on file in the office of Academic Advising & Testing who are eligible to receive testing accommodations, can receive accommodations for taking tests by using the following process:
+Students with documentation on file in Disability Services who are eligible to receive testing accommodations may receive accommodations for taking tests by using the following process:

-- The student meets with all professors to give them the Testing Accommodation Notice for Professor Form, and discusses testing procedures for the course, as well as any other accommodations that may be required.
+2. The student meets with all professors to share the accommodation letter and testing scheduling form, and to discuss testing procedures for the course, as well as any other accommodations that may be required.

-- The Academic Advising & Testing office encourages students and their professors to arrange testing accommodations within the school, with the following suggestions:
+3. Disability Services encourages students and their professors to arrange testing accommodations within the department, with the following suggestions:

-- Low Distraction Testing Environment: The school may have a room, empty classroom, or office available for testing.
-A school assistant may help with proctoring duties if a test is taken in another room.
+a.
+Low Distraction Testing Environment: The department may have a room, empty classroom, or office available for testing.
+A department assistant may help with proctoring duties if a test is taken in another room.

-If the professor is unable to provide testing accommodations as described above, please follow the procedures for taking tests in the office of Academic Advising & Testing as described on the reverse side of this document, and on the Testing Accommodation Form
+If the professor is unable to provide testing accommodations as described above, please follow the procedures for taking tests in the Center for Academic Success & Advising (CASA), as described on the reverse side of the test scheduling form.

 Note Taker Accommodations

-Students with documentation on file in the office of Academic Advising & Testing who are eligible to receive note taking accommodations, can receive these accommodations by using the following process:
+Students with documentation on file in Disability Services, who are eligible to receive note taking accommodations, may receive these accommodations by using the following process:

-- The student picks up the Note Taker: Proof of Eligibility Form from the office Academic Advising & Testing, informing professors of note taking accommodations.
+1. The student picks up their accommodation letter from Disability Services, informing professors of note taking accommodations.

-- The student meets with all professors to give them the Note Taker: Proof of Eligibility Form, and discusses note taking requirements for the course, as well as any other accommodations that may be required.
+2. The student meets with all professors to give them the accommodation letter, and discusses note taking requirements for the course, as well as any other accommodations that may be required.

-- The Academic Advising & Testing office encourages professors to make arrangements with another student in the class allowing the Academic Advising & Testing office to electronically copy his/her notes on a regular basis.
+3. Disability Services encourages professors to make arrangements with another student in the class allowing Disability Services to electronically copy his/her notes on a regular basis.

-- The Academic Advising & Testing office will distribute the notes to the accomodated student.
+4. Disability Services will distribute the notes to the accommodated student.

-If the professor is unable to arrange note taking accommodations as described above, the the office of Academic Advising & Testing will secure a note taker.
+If the professor is unable to arrange note taking accommodations as described above, Disability Services will secure a note taker.

-Students with documentation on file in the office of Academic Advising & Testing who are eligible to receive textbooks in an alternate format, may receive these accommodations by using the following process:
+Students with documentation on file in Disability Services, who are eligible to receive textbooks in an alternate format, may receive these accommodations by using the following process:

-- Submit a Request for Alternative Text Format to the office of Academic Advising & Testing for all required texts as soon as you are registered each semester.
+1. Submit a written request to Disability Services for all required texts as soon as you are registered each semester.

-- Notify the office of Academic Advising & Testing of any schedule changes as soon as possible.
+3. Notify Disability Services of any schedule changes as soon as possible.
 Even a section change could impact the text.

-- Please attach a copy of the receipt.
+Please attach a copy of the receipts to your written request.